jinlongwang/gsalt/README.md

 # gsalt
-remote command execute by golang
+remote command execute system

+a golang project like saltstack